 Chart run: 24-43-59

 After the initial launch of the late ‘90s pop girls, the subsequent years saw many, many more come to join the party.
 The world didn’t (yet) need another Britney Spears though, so the challenge for record labels was how to put a spin on the formula.
 Curb Records already had a tested blueprint: in 1996 they’d launched LeAnn Rimes – again aged just 13 – to enormous success.
 Perhaps now they could do the same but put a pop spin on their latest protégé.
 Kaci was no “tender” 13-year-old child star though.
-Curb Records definitely had a type and like LeAnn Rimes before her, with a deceivingly vociferous image, she neither looked nor sounded her age.
-Indeed, whilst her aesthetic may have drawn comparison to Britney’s early squeaky-clean persona, Tu Amor sounds, if anything, more like something Jennifer Lopez could have released before she hitched herself to the R&B bandwagon.
+Curb Records had a type and like LeAnn Rimes before her, with a deceivingly vociferous image, she neither looked nor sounded her age.
+Indeed, while her aesthetic may have drawn comparison to Britney’s early squeaky-clean persona, Tu Amor sounds, if anything, more like something Jennifer Lopez could have released before she hitched herself to the R&B bandwagon.